elastic/eui/CONTRIBUTING.md

 1. Create the SCSS for the component in `src/components`.
 2. Create the React portion of the component.
 3. Write tests.
-4. Document it with examples in `docs`.
+4. Document it with examples in `src-docs`.

 You can do this using Yeoman (the easy way), or you can do it manually (the hard way).